victorfrye/microsoftgraveyard/README.md

     </a>
 </p>

-Microsoft Graveyard is a static web application.
+Microsoft Graveyard is a Blazor web application.
 The primary technologies attributed to this project are:

-- **JavaScript/TypeScript**: The primary programming language used to build the application.
+- **C#/.NET**: The programming language and framework used to build the application.
-- **Next.js**: The React framework used to build the static application.
-- **Fluent UI**: The React component library used to build the user interface.
+- **Fluent UI**: The web component library used to build the user interface.
-- **Azure Static Web Apps**: The cloud platform used to host the application.
+- **Azure App Service**: The cloud platform used to host the application.
-- **GitHub Actions**: The CI/CD tool used to automate the integration and deployment workflows.
+- **GitHub Actions**: The CI/CD tool used to automate workflows.

 ## Contributing